Squalomix/repeats/README.md

 # Our experience in repeat detection

-Exaustive identification of de novo (species/taxon-specific) repetitive elements is crucial in thorough detection of repetitive regions in the genome of question.
+Exaustive identification of de novo (species/taxon-specific) repetitive elements is crucial in achieving thorough detection of repetitive regions in the genome of question.
 It has become a standard strategy in the genomicists' community, to perform a repeat library construction with [RepeatModeler](https://www.repeatmasker.org/RepeatModeler/) and later execute [RepeatMakser](https://www.repeatmasker.org/) using the repeat library constructed by RepeatModeler.
-Overall performance of repeat detection largely varies depending on the way how these programs are used.
-This document covers some practical topics that users could consider to achieve the maximal outcome.
+Overall performance of repeat detection largely varies depending on the way how these programs are used, as repeatedly cautioned (e.g., [Platt et al., 2016](https://academic.oup.com/gbe/article/8/2/403/2574076)).
+This document covers some practical topics that users could consider for achieving the maximal outcome.

 ## Make sure your RepeatModeler run properly with the '-LTRStruct' option